Mechanical Science and Engineering

 Design and analysis of machinery for load-bearing and power transmission.
 Consideration of material failure modes, including yielding, fracture, fatigue, and creep.
 Design and selection of machine elements: bolts, springs, rolling-element bearings, fluid-film lubrication, and power transmissions, including gears and friction drives.
 Prerequisite: ME 330 and ME 370.

 Theory of operation and design of equipment for production of low temperatures, from below ambient to near absolute zero; industrial, consumer, aerospace, medical, and research applications.
 3 undergraduate hours.
 3 or 4 graduate hours.
-Prerequisite: ME 300, ME 310, and ME 320.
+Prerequisite: Credit or concurrent registration in ME 320.

 Selection of components in fluid- and energy-processing systems to meet system-performance requirements; computer-aided design; system simulation; optimization techniques; investment economics and statistical combinations of operating conditions.
 3 undergraduate hours.
 3 or 4 graduate hours.
 Prerequisite: Credit or concurrent registration in ME 320.